coronalabs/corona/README.md

 # Solar2D Game Engine
-Download the latest build on the [Releases](https://github.com/coronalabs/corona/releases) page.
+Download the latest build from the [Releases](https://github.com/coronalabs/corona/releases) page and join the community on [Discord](https://discord.gg/Abf5V9G) and the [forums](https://forums.solar2d.com/).

 ## Rebranded Corona SDK
 > Simple to learn and use, completely free and open source 2D game engine.